Michael Redgrave: 1930s

 Offered a job by Tyrone Guthrie, Redgrave made his professional debut in London at the Old Vic on 14 September 1936, playing Ferdinand in Love's Labours Lost.
 During 1936–37 he also played Mr Horner in The Country Wife, Orlando in As You Like It, Warbeck in The Witch of Edmonton and Laertes to Laurence Olivier's Hamlet.
 His hit of the season was Orlando.
 Edith Evans was his Rosalind and the two fell very much in love.
 As he later explained: "Edith always had a habit of falling in love with her leading men; with us it just went rather further."
-As You Like It transferred to the New Theatre in February 1937 and Redgrave again played Orlando.
+As You Like It transferred to the West End's New Theatre in February 1937 and Redgrave again played Orlando.

 At the Embassy Theatre in March 1937, he played Anderson in a mystery play, The Bat, before returning to the Old Vic in April, succeeding Marius Goring as Chorus in Henry V. Other roles that year included Christopher Drew in Daisy Fisher's comedy A Ship Comes Home at the St Martin's Theatre in May and Larry Starr in Philip Leaver's comedy Three Set Out at the Embassy in June, before joining John Gielgud's Company at the Queen's Theatre, September 1937 to April 1938, where he played Bolingbroke in Richard II, Charles Surface in The School for Scandal and Baron Tusenbach in Three Sisters.